shamsasaeed/shamsa-github.io/README.md

 - A third challenge I have faced was with java script, where I couldn't find a simple code to fit in my webiste.
 After a lot of researching and thinking, I have decided to use a code that would change the text when the user scrolled on that text.

 ## Code and Code Explanation:
 For the code, I seperated four HTML tabs for each page, then I created a CSS file for all the designs since some of them had the same elements.
 Then I finally added the Javascript, which was only a few lines of code.
+In the first HTML tab,

 ## Design:
 For the design, I first started to experiment with different colors for the website.
 I went for soft tones that included beige, yellow beige, grey, brown beige.
 Playing with different beige colors turned out to compliment each other and I loved how it turned out to look like.
 For the yellow beige, I decided to use it to add lines to give the pages more character for the page not to be too plain.
 I used the beige as the background because I wanted to compliment the other beige colors and the grey as well.
 I used the brown beige and grey for the colors because tey were a bit darker than the beige and yellow beige so the text would show clearly and the user wouldn't have any problems while reading the texts.
 For the images, I decided to place them  evenly in a square shape position.

 ## Conclusion:
-In conclusion, this was my first ever website that I have created, and even though it took many days, lots of errors, and tons of code writing, I was very proud of the output I have ended up with.
+In conclusion, this project had a lot of ups and downs.
+I loved the fact that it was challenging because it forced me to make mistakes and fixed the errors.
+However, the challenging part did take me long hours and long nights for me to work with, thankfully I managed to fix most of the challenges and I was very proud of it.
+This was my first ever website that I have created, and even though it took many days, lots of errors, and tons of code writing, I was very proud of the output I have ended up with.
+I showed my friends and family my website and I got tons of positive feedback, and some comments of what I could improve upon in the future.

 ## Improvements I want to make in the future:
 Some improvements I want to make in the suture would be: